Almonds and Olivez

 Some products may also have a phone number that the consumer can call or text for more information or even a QR code, that when scanned, will take you to an online source to read the disclosure.
 Additional information to look out for on products includes “Some of our growers plant soybean seeds that were developed through modern biotechnology to be drought-tolerant.’
 Providing such descriptions will render a product as not being ‘misleading.’
 Here is a list of foods that are usually bioengineered according to the FDA – List of Bioengineered Foods | Agricultural Marketing Service (usda.gov).

 Additionally, the bioengineered food disclosure requirements must be placed on the information panel of the product.
 It is expected that this panel be adjacent to the name of the manufacturer and distributor (where necessary).
 Brands may also choose to display this information on the front of the package.
 This might be the case in Jamaica, due to the new expected standards (being discussed) for food labelling in general.
-Having the information placed in this way will allow consumers to clearly see it under regular shopping conditions.
+Having the information placed in this way will allow consumers to see it under regular shopping conditions.

 But what if the product only contains two (2) or more ingredients that have been bioengineered and not all of the ingredients?